This June marks the 60th anniversary of the unveiling of Elisabeth Frink's 'Flying Figures' on the Ulster Bank in Shaftesbury Square.

 The maquette in the collection, along with 30 other drawings, prints and sculpture were gifted to the Ulster Museum in 2019 from the Frink’s estate.
 The Ulster Museum was selected as one of the recipients for the large cultural gift because of her connection to Belfast and Ireland.

-On a visit to the Ulster Museum's current Kelpra exhibition, Nigel Oxley, the printmaker who worked with Frink, talked about her studio and the way she worked.
+On a visit to the Ulster Museum's Kelpra exhibition (October 2023-September 2024), Nigel Oxley, the printmaker who worked with Frink, talked about her studio and the way she worked.
 He said she always listened to Mozart.
 Many anecdotes about Frink talk about her warm personality and zest for life.
 Her obsession with the effects of war and of nature led her to be actively involved with Amnesty International and various animal charities.
 Those who knew her well said that when she entered the studio she became very different, more serious and isolated, cutting herself off from the world to focus on her work.

-The prints that are part of the Kelpra exhibition were produced in collaboration with Nigel Oxley.
+The prints that were part of the Kelpra exhibition were produced in collaboration with Nigel Oxley.
 Included are a selection of etchings from her illustrations for the Children of the Gods series in 1988 and Red Horse a 1986 screen print.
 The horse is a staff and public favourite.
 Nigel told us about the surface of the print, the thick ink relating to the texture of her sculptures, appearing like bronze.
 Everything Frink created related to her sculpture.
 Her drawings were the start of her ideas for sculptures, figuring out form and shape.
 Her prints were about the surface.
 Frink’s inspirations of nature and people were not drawn from life but from her subconscious.

 The gifting of the sculptures from the Ulster Bank building has allowed us to look closely at their texture and surface.
 The aluminium has actually been protected from extensive pollution damage by the 60 years of Belfast rain!
 Frink never specifically named the sculptures.
 This has led them to being assigned names by the Belfast public.
 'Flying Figures' is what they have become officially known as, but most people affectionately refer to them as 'Draft and Overdraft'.

 We are now in the process of researching and planning how they can be shown to the public again alongside sharing more from the Frink gifted collection.
-For an opportunity to see her work up close now, you can see Red Horse in Kelpra: Artists and Printmakers until September 2024.

 [2]Frink interviewed by Norman Rosenthal in 1985 for Royal Academy London exhibition Elisabeth Frink: Sculpture and Drawings 1952-84